Jade Jagger: Personal life

-While preparing for her A-Levels at Cambridge Centre for Sixth-form Studies in 1988, Jagger began a relationship with classmate Piers Jackson.
-She and Piers have two daughters, Assisi Lola Jackson (born 1992) and Amba Isis Jackson (born 1996).
+While preparing for her A-Levels at Cambridge Centre for Sixth-form Studies in 1988, Jagger began a relationship with classmate Piers Jackson, with whom she has two daughters.

 In 2004 Jagger began dating DJ Dan Williams.
 There were reports that they married in February 2009 but she has denied this.

 Jagger married graphic designer/art director Adrian Fillary at Aynhoe Park, Northamptonshire, on 30 June 2012.
-They have a son, Ray Emmanuel Fillary (born 2014).
+They have a son.

-Jagger became a grandmother on 19 May 2014, when her daughter Assisi gave birth to a daughter, Ezra Key.
-On 28 March 2019 Assisi gave birth to a second daughter, Romy Pearl Ciara Key.

 Jagger was arrested in 2023 in Ibiza, Spain on charges of attacking police officers.